-Abbots Hall Primary Academy collect and hold personal information relating to our pupils and may also receive information about them from their previous school, local authority and/or the Department for Education (DfE).
+Abbots Hall Primary Academy collect and hold personal data relating to our pupils and may also receive data about them from their previous school, local authority and/or the Department for Education (DfE).

 We collect and use personal data in order to meet legal requirements and legitimate interests set out in the GDPR and UK law, including those in relation to the following: